rreece/rreece.github.io/outline-of-philosophy/physics.md

 --------------------------------------------------------------------------------

-### Giulini, D., Joos, E., Kiefer, C., Kupsch, J., Stamatescu, I., & Zeh, H. (1996).
+### Giulini, D., Joos, E., Kiefer, C., Kupsch, J., Stamatescu, I.O., & Zeh, H. (1996).
 Decoherence and the Appearance of a Classical World in Quantum Theory.

 TODO.